CoHillDev/Merge-Conflicts/README.md

-REMOTE
+LOCAL

-This is a repo for Git/GitHub quest 5 : Merge & Conflicts
+This is a repo for Git/GitHub 5 : Merge & Conflicts